kinnegan/k8s-alpine/README.md

 ansible-playbook playbook.yaml -i inventory.yaml

-looks like ipw4 forwarding doesn't save after reload, so need to do this:/n
+looks like ipw4 forwarding doesn't save after reload, so need to do this:
 - echo net.ipv4.ip_forward=1 | tee -a /etc/sysctl.conf && sysctl -p
 this ansible playbook used Alpine linux vmware installation (2 vCPU, 4Gb RAM) and can be started after setup-alpine and setup-bootable script (https://wiki.alpinelinux.org/wiki/Installation#Installation_Handbook) after script was finished we have k8s node ready for using as control-pane or worker.
 Control plane node: